-Digitally integrated processes – from the product idea to productive use
+Digital end-to-end processes right from the start – from the product idea to the sales configurator.

 Everyone is talking about digitisation, and people are continuously conjuring up new potential and new business models. encoway and our partner Odego see digitisation above all as a tremendous opportunity for variant management.
 Although – or even perhaps because – the digital age presents completely new challenges for end-to-end variant management, for example: